When Do You Start Showing During Pregnancy?

 Reactions from coworkers about your pregnancy can be mixed.
 If they will have to cover for you while you are out, there may be some resentment.
 No woman deserves to be treated unfairly at work because of her pregnancy.
 If you feel discriminated against and your supervisor or human resources department cannot help you, you can contact the US Equal Employment Opportunity Commission to help you determine whether you have a legitimate complaint.

 Other reactions are less serious but still annoying—like when coworkers and friends give you unwanted advice about pregnancy or feel the overwhelming need to touch your belly.
 You will have to use your judgment when deciding how to respond to these intrusions on your time and space.
 A polite “thanks” with a smile is always appropriate for unwanted advice.
-Unwanted belly touching is always inappropriate, however, and it is perfectly acceptible to say to the person, “I would rather you didn’t touch me.”
+Unwanted belly touching is always inappropriate, however, and it is perfectly acceptable to say to the person, “I would rather you didn’t touch me.”

 Showing during the Third Trimester